-In this METEOR, the student will participate in the development of a new type of stellar coronagraph (PLACID, developed in Switzerland) whose focal plane mask is based on a programmable liquid crystal array, able to find companions around binaries or more complex structures.
-The project will take place in Switzerland, at the University of Applied Sciences Western Switzerland in Yverdon-les-Bains (HEIG-VD) and with the Center for Space Habitability of the University of Bern (UBE).
-The internship will consist in working with the team to explore the limits of this novel technique, via modelling and laboratory testing.
+In this METEOR, the student will participate in the testing and development of a new type of stellar coronagraph, whose focal plane mask is based on a programmable liquid crystal array, able to find companions around binaries or more complex structures.
+The project will take place in Switzerland, at the University of Applied Sciences Western Switzerland in Yverdon-les-Bains (HEIG-VD) and the Center for Space Habitability of the University of Bern (UBE), where the stellar coronagraph - PLACID - is being built for an installation on a 4 m telescope in East Anatolia (DAG project) at the end of 2022.
+The internship will consist in working with the team to explore the limits of this novel technique, via modeling and laboratory testing.

-- OBJECTIVES
+OBJECTIVES

 - Learning to work with an engineering and science team in the context of an astronomical instrument development.
-The student will learn about optics, optics laboratory and optical system modelling, all in collaboration and with the guidance of experts in the field of optics and instrumental astrophysics.
+The student will learn about optics, optics laboratory and optical system modeling, all in collaboration and with the guidance of experts in the field of optics and instrumental astrophysics.
 The student will also have the opportunity to see how an instrument project is managed. - From the many exchanges with the coronagraph development team, the student will be able to gain independence and maturity in the development of a research program, by being able to make use of existing academic knowledge and other peoples' skills.